Wilmington College (Ohio)

-Wilmington College is a private college in Wilmington, Ohio.
+Wilmington College is a private liberal arts college in Wilmington, Ohio, United States.
 It was established by the Religious Society of Friends (Quakers) in 1870 and is accredited by the Higher Learning Commission.
-The college is still Quaker affiliated and has seven core Quaker values.
-In fall 2018, the college set an enrollment record, bringing in 450 new students for the academic year, totaling 1,103 students on Wilmington's main campus, and 139 students at Wilmington's two Cincinnati branches at Blue Ash and Cincinnati State.
+The college is still Quaker-affiliated and has seven core Quaker values.
+In fall 2018, the college set an enrollment record, bringing in 450 new students for the academic year, totaling 1,103 students on Wilmington's main campus and 139 students at Wilmington's two Cincinnati branches at Blue Ash and Cincinnati State.

 History

 In 1863 three brothers, Hugh, James, and Thomas Garvin founded Franklin College in Albany, Ohio.
 After two years in Albany, the college was relocated to Wilmington, where the cornerstone of College Hall was laid on 4 July 1866.
 The institution was closed in 1868 following the Civil War.
 In 1870 the half-completed Franklin College building went up for auction.
 The building and 33 surrounding acres were purchased by the Religious Society of Friends (Quakers).
 Lewis Estes was named the first president.
 Following a few years of economic struggle, Estes resigned.
-Benjamin Trueblood, a 26-year-old recent Earlham College graduate, was named the new president.
-In 1875, Wilmington College graduated its first class of four students, three females, and one male.
+Benjamin Trueblood, a recent Earlham College graduate, was named the new president.
+In 1875, Wilmington College graduated its first class of four students.
 South Hall (razed 1956) was the college's first dorm in 1876, and in 1904 the college purchased a former boarding house and named it Twin Ash Hall (demolished 1984).

 In 1917, Wilmington College acquired the Lebanon National Normal School in Lebanon, Ohio.

 In 1944, under President S. Arthur Watson, the college was accredited by the Higher Learning Commission and joined the North Central Association of Colleges.
-Following WWII, Wilmington College saw a huge boost in growth.
+Following World War II, Wilmington College saw a huge boost in growth.
 Under President Samuel Marble, Marble Hall (1950) was constructed by students.
-This was due to the large boost in the middle class following WWII and the creation of the G.I.
+This was due to the large boost in the middle class and the creation of the G.I.
 Bill.
 Also built by students were The Pyle Student Center (1957) and Friends Hall (1955).
-The current gymnasium, Herman Court was constructed in 1966.
+The current gymnasium, Herman Court, was constructed in 1966.

-Today, President Trevor Bates, the first African-American president, is head of the college.
+In 2020, Trevor Bates was named as the college's 19th and first African-American president.
+Bates was released from his contract in March 2023 by the college's board of trustees and Corey Cockerill was named interim president.

 The college has 25 majors, 27 minors, and 32 concentrations.
 As well as three graduate programs.
 There are 18 intercollegiate sports in the NCAA Div-III.
 The campus features over 50 student-led organizations.